Barha family: Kudliwal branch

 Members of the Kudliwal branch settled in Mujhera, where their family estates and a fort are recorded in district histories.
 Accounts compiled in the early 20th century identify Sayyed Mahmud Khan as an early figure of the Barha Sayyids in imperial service, with prior employment under the Sur rulers.
 He entered Mughal service during the siege of Mankot and subsequently served under Akbar in campaigns during the 1550s and early 1560s.
 He was granted a jagir near Delhi and is noted in regional histories for operations against local powers.
 He died in 1574 and was buried at Mujhera.

-A local anecdote recorded in the district gazetteer relates that, when challenged about his lineage, Sayyid Mahmud is said to have declared, "If I am a Sayyid, the fire will not hurt me; if I am no Sayyid, I shall get burnt," and he emerged unscathed - an episode treated as a traditional story in the source.
+A local anecdote recorded in the district gazetteer relates that when challenged about his lineage Sayyid Mahmud is said to have declared, "If I am a Sayyid, the fire will not hurt me; if I am no Sayyid, I shall get burnt".